brownard/ShairportSharp/README.md

 ShairportSharp
 ==============

-An Airport Express emulator in C#.
-Includes a plugin for the open source media centre MediaPortal (http://www.team-mediaportal.com).
+An Airplay target in C#.
+Supports photos, videos and audio and includes a plugin for the open source media centre MediaPortal (http://www.team-mediaportal.com).

 Requirements
 ============